 ADLC teachers are available to assist you in all subjects.
-Office hours are 8:30 am to 4:30 pm, Mondays to Fridays (excluding holidays).
+Regular office hours are 8 am to 4:30 pm Mondays to Fridays (excluding holidays), but view your teacher’s staff profile to determine their individual availability.
 Math and Science teachers are also available to provide additional assistance Monday to Thursday evenings from 4:30 to 8:30.

 ADLC offers quality academic upgrading courses at competitive prices.
 We don’t charge registration, campus, or technology fees.
-Students over the age of 18 may also be eligible for a Student Investment Bursary (SIB).
-For more information about this bursary, see above or visit our Tuition, Fees & Funding page.
+Students over the age of 19 may also be eligible for a Student Investment Bursary (SIB).
+For more information about this and other options, visit our Tuition, Fees & Funding page.